 Gram stain is the most common stain for general bacterial identification.
 Gram-positive bacteria retain crystal violet dye (appearing dark blue) after iodine fixation, alcohol decolorization, and counterstaining with safranin; gram-negative bacteria, which do not retain crystal violet, appear red.
 Gram-negative bacteria have an additional outer membrane containing lipopolysaccharide (endotoxin), increasing the virulence of these bacteria.
 (For other factors that enhance bacterial pathogenicity, see Factors Facilitating Microbial Invasion Factors Facilitating Microbial Invasion Microbial invasion can be facilitated by the following: Virulence factors Microbial adherence Resistance to antimicrobials Defects in host defense mechanisms read more .)

 Ziehl-Neelsen and Kinyoun stains are acid-fast stains used to identify mainly mycobacteria, particularly M. tuberculosis.
-They also can identify the gram-positive bacilli Nocardia Nocardiosis Nocardiosis is an acute or chronic, often disseminated, suppurative or granulomatous infection caused by various aerobic soil saprophytes of the gram-positive bacilli genus Nocardia.
-Pneumonia... read more and the protozoans Cryptosporidia Cryptosporidiosis Cryptosporidiosis is infection with the protozoan Cryptosporidium.
+They also can identify the gram-positive bacilli Nocardia Nocardiosis Nocardiosis is an acute or chronic, often disseminated, suppurative or granulomatous infection caused by various aerobic soil saprophytes of the gram-positive bacilli genus Nocardia.... read more and the protozoans Cryptosporidia Cryptosporidiosis Cryptosporidiosis is infection with the protozoan Cryptosporidium.
 The primary symptom is watery diarrhea, often with other signs of gastrointestinal distress.
 Illness is typically self-limited... read more , Cyclospora Cyclosporiasis Cyclosporiasis is infection with the protozoan Cyclospora cayetanensis.
 Symptoms include watery diarrhea with gastrointestinal and systemic symptoms.
 Diagnosis is by detection of characteristic... read more , and Cystoisospora Cystoisosporiasis Cystoisosporiasis is infection with the protozoan Cystoisospora (Isospora) belli.
 Symptoms include watery diarrhea with gastrointestinal and systemic symptoms.
-Diagnosis is by detection of characteristic... read more .
+Diagnosis is by detection... read more .
 Carbolfuchsin is applied, followed by decolorization with hydrochloric acid and ethanol and then counterstaining with methylene blue.

 Fluorochrome stains (eg, auramine-rhodamine) also identify acid-fast organisms, but a special fluorescent microscope is required.